Multiomics-Analytics-Group/multiomics-analytics-group.github.io/README.md

 4. make whatever changes to the content you want
 5. save the file
 6. push the changes to your branch
-7. Make a pull request for your branch into the MoNA Master branch then jekyll will take care of the rest
+7. Make a pull request for your branch into the **MoNA's `Master` branch** (:warning: NOT poole/hyde) then jekyll will take care of the rest

 (it's that easy :smiley:)